 F-Secure SAFE also throws in basic anti-theft features, including a device locator and an alarm.
 We really do mean 'basic' – there's no remote device locking, wiping or anything similar – but the tools work, and they may well come in useful occasionally.

-While not an antivirus app, Fyde Mobile Security & Access is still worth considering because of its focus on identity protection and priviacy controls.
-This is especially important because these days malcious apps, websites, and malware are more interested in stealing your data than corrupting your hardware.
+While not an antivirus app, Fyde Barracuda CloudGen Access is still worth considering because of its focus on identity protection and privacy controls.
+This is especially important because these days malicious apps, websites, and malware are more interested in stealing your data than corrupting your hardware.

 Additionally, not only is the app free, it also aims to put as little stress on your battery as possible, which is positive as some security solutions such as VPN's can drain batteries fast.

 The app itself is simple and easy to set up, and once running it means you have protection against rogue wifi networks, as well as phishing websites, and more.